publysher/wheezy64-salt/README.md

 About
 -------------

-This definition is based on the original [VeeWee Debian-7.1.0-amd64-netboot](https://github.com/jedi4ever/veewee/tree/master/templates/Debian-7.1.0-amd64-netboot) template.
+This definition is based on the original [Veewee Debian-7.1.0-amd64-netboot](https://github.com/jedi4ever/veewee/tree/master/templates/Debian-7.1.0-amd64-netboot) template.

 I've made some changes to the `definition.rb` file and marked them with `#YDD`.